SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie bounces to her bathroom and flicks on the light, before standing in front of the mirror.

-She smiles big a wide at her reflection.
+She smiles a big wide smile at her reflection.

 Her reflection does not smile back.